bootique/bootique-mybatis/README.md

 If you'd rather prefer to use MyBatis "canonical" approach with an XML config file, you can still do that (optionally combining it with Bootique-configured DataSource).

-First, configure a reference to MyBatis YAML file:
+First, configure a reference to MyBatis XML:
 ```yaml
 mybatis:
   environmentId: qa
   config: classpath:mybatis-config.xml
 ```
 Second create MyBatis config XML as you normally would.
 In this example it contains the `<environment>..</environment>` section with DB connection info.
 If you omit the "environment" config, make sure you configure a Bootique DataSource in YAML as described above.